Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Introduction

 and $\mathrm{G}_1, \mathrm{G}_2$ are any Fourier multipliers such that for any $s \geq 0$ and $u \in H^{s+2}(\mathbb{R}^d)$, we have

 \end{thm}

 \begin{remark}

-\begin{itemize} \item Taking $\beta = 0$ in \eqref{Whitham boussinesq}, we get the class of Whitham-Boussinesq derived rigorously in \cite{Emerald21} with a precision $O(\mu \ve)$.
+\begin{itemize} \item Taking $\beta = 0$ in \eqref{Whitham boussinesq}, we get the class of full dispersion Boussinesq systems derived rigorously in \cite{Emerald21} with a precision $O(\mu \ve)$.
 These systems were rigorously justified on a time scale of order $O(\frac{1}{\ve})$ under additional decrease constraint on the Fourier multipliers $\mathrm{G}_1$ and $\mathrm{G_2}$ (see \cite{Emerald22} for more information).

 \item In the case $\mathrm{G}_1 = \mathrm{G}_2 = \mathrm{Id}$, \eqref{Whitham boussinesq} is believed to be ill-posed \cite{KleinLinaresPilodEtAl18} in the case $\beta=0$, unless one includes surface tension \cite{Paulsen22}.
 Alternatively, one can exploit the regularizing effect provided by the multipliers $\mathrm{G}_j$ \cite{Emerald22}.